-The UAW strike against General Motors: Week 2
+UAW's GM strike rumored to extend until rank-and-file members approve tentative agreement

 Most UAW production workers make about $30 per hour.
 GM's labor cost including benefits is $63 per hour while foreign companies pay about $50, according to industry think tank the Center for Automotive Research.

-in the past week, GM stopped covering healthcare costs for the striking workers.
+In the past week, GM stopped covering healthcare costs for the striking workers.

-Also some union protesters were arrested outside GM's Tennessee plant.
+Also, some union protesters were arrested outside GM's Tennessee plant.

 GM plants in other countries have had to layoff some workers due to a shortage of parts.